eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 ## Building

-This extension uses the cdt-gdb-adapter.
-It is still under initial development.
-It needs to be checked out of git in it's own directory.
-Once that is done, use npm link to link it into this project.

-Then you're good to go.
+We're using yarn since yarn link works where npm link does not.

 ```
-npm install
+yarn
-npm run build
+yarn build
 ```

+## Development

+When working on the adapter and the extension at the same time, you can use yarn link to link the adapter into the extension's node_modules.

 ## Launching